geronimus1/softwareengineerguide/README.md

 6. BDD
 7. How to organize your working place:
     - hard: chairs, table, 3+ monitors, vertical mouse etc
     - soft: to succees, you need to use the best software tools available in every area.
-It's like being a robot competing against humans!c
+It's like being a robot competing against humans!

 ## Additional sources
 This section describes the sources of information from which this list was created.
 But which were not mentioned in it directly.